Overview

 • "Settle Clearing Out" - a "cash" account, used to mark the synced Bill as paid

-• "Settle Loans Payable" - a current liability account, used to represent the EPT principal amount owing to Settle.
+• "Settle Loans Payable" - a Liability account, used to represent your balance owed to Settle due to financing and subsequent principal repayments

-• For a high-level summary of events involved in EPT:
+(For a high-level summary of events involved in EPT, see this help doc.)

 Step 1:

-Invoice from The North Face uploaded to Settle.
-The invoice is due to the vendor on 1/15/2022.
-Bill is synced to QuickBooks.
+A Bill from The North Face due on 9/1/2022 is uploaded to Settle.
+The Bill is synced to QuickBooks.

 Date